Lamer87/Space_Engineers_DLC_unlocker/README.md

-setted it to be used a prescindere dalla cartella del gioco se ci sono problemi, exec come admin rimuovere la cartella backup prima di applicare la nuova what does the checker do, and if an update is present what does the remover do, and if an update is present
+setted it to be used a prescindere dalla cartella del gioco se ci sono problemi, exec come admin rimuovere la cartella backup prima di applicare la nuova what does the checker/installer do, and if an update is present what does the remover do, and if an update is present

 what if: